Meet Janice Sommerville

-Surgical orthodontics, also known as orthognathic surgery, is a combination treatment using orthodontics and surgery to correct severe cases where the problem is related to the poor position of the jaw bones rather than just the teeth.
+Surgical orthodontics, also known as orthognathic surgery, is a combination treatment using orthodontics and surgery to correct severe cases where the problem is related to the incorrect position of the jaw bones rather than just the teeth.
 The oral and maxillofacial surgeon and orthodontist work together to plan the combined approach and timing for the best possible aesthetic and functional outcome.

 When might surgical orthodontics be needed?